markkerry/markkerry-hugo/content/posts/automated-autopilot-tenant-move-part2/index.md

 ## Autopilot Profile from Tenant B

 In this part we will extract the Autopilot profile from Tenant B in the form of a json file, which will be used later to add to the `C:\Windows\Provisioning\Autopilot` directory of the devices before they are deleted and reset.
-Perform the following.
+Perform the following:

 * Run PowerShell as admin
 * Type `Install-Module WindowsAutopilotIntune -Force`